lidofinance/audits/README.md

 See [full report](L2/zkSync-2023-10-Cantina-Audit-Report.pdf) for more details.

-### 10-2023 Diligence Linea Cross‐Chain Governance Executor Audit Report
+### 10-2023 Diligence Linea Cross‐Chain Governance Executor Audit

 - Total Issues: 1 (1 Fixed)
 - Informational: 1 (1 Fixed)

 See [full report](L2/Linea-2023-10-Diligence-Cross-Chain-Governance-Executor-Audit-Report.pdf) for more details.

-### 12-2023 Diligence Linea Custom Bridged Token Audit Report
+### 12-2023 Diligence Linea Custom Bridged Token Audit

 - Total Issues: 0

 See [full report](L2/Lidea-2023-12-Diligence-Custom-Bridged-Token-Audit-Report.pdf) for more details.

-### 12-2023 OpenZeppelin Linea Bridge Audit Report
+### 12-2023 OpenZeppelin Linea Bridge Audit

 > NB: the most of the contracts and issues are related not to wstETH bridge but to the entire Linea L2 system.